Leaellynasaura: Biology and ecology

 Leaellynasaura was an Australian polar dinosaur.
 At this period in time, Victoria would have been within the Antarctic Circle.
 Although this latitude is very cold today, it was significantly warmer during the mid-Cretaceous.
 Because of the Earth's tilt, Leaellynasaura and its contemporaries would still have been living under conditions with extended periods of both daylight and night.
 Depending on latitude, it is possible that the sun might not have risen for several weeks or months in the winter, which means that Leaellynasaura would have had to live in the dark for perhaps months at a time.
 A skull fragment interpreted as being from Leaellynasaura has been reported as showing enlarged eyes and the suggestion of proportionally large optic lobes, implying an adaptation to low-light conditions.
 However, the relatively large orbits of this specimen were more recently interpreted as representing characteristically large eyes of a juvenile individual, rather than any low-light adaptation.
+Its diet consisted of plants that grew low to the ground, like horsetails, cycads, and ferns.